Biden presses employers to provide paid time off for vaccine shots, recovery

-WASHINGTON — President Joe Biden on Wednesday pressed businesses and nonprofits to give employees paid time off to receive and recover from COVID-19 vaccinations, and touted government funding to underwrite some of these costs.
-The move is designed to spur millions of unvaccinated people to get immunized as shots have recently slowed.
+WASHINGTON – President Joe Biden on Wednesday sought to jump-start suddenly slowing vaccinations of Americans against covid-19, pressing businesses and nonprofits to give employees paid time off for the shots and touting government funding to underwrite some of the costs of that time.

-The new initiative sends one of the strongest signals yet that vaccine demand is emerging as a bigger challenge than supply, a shift from months of long waiting lists and limited opportunities for Americans to get vaccinated.
-Biden also announced Wednesday that the United States will surpass 200 million vaccination shots this week, a target he had set out to meet by the end of April.
+The initiative, designed to encourage millions of unvaccinated people to get immunized, sends one of the strongest signals yet that vaccine demand is emerging as a bigger challenge than supply.
+It marks a shift from months of long waiting lists and limited opportunities for Americans to get vaccinated.
+Biden announced Wednesday that the United States will hit 200 million vaccination shots by Thursday, a target he had set out to meet by the end of April.

 “I’m calling on every employer large and small in every state to give employees the time off they need, with pay, to get vaccinated,” Biden said.
 “No working American should lose a single dollar from their paycheck because they chose to fulfill their patriotic duty of getting vaccinated.”

-Repeatedly declaring the country had entered a “new phase” in which all Americans 16 and older can get vaccinated, Biden warned that “the broad swath of American adults still remain largely unvaccinated,” and lamented that “too many younger Americans may still think they don’t need to get vaccinated.”
+Repeatedly declaring the country had entered a “new phase” in which all Americans ages 16 and older can get vaccinated, Biden warned that “the broad swath of American adults still remain largely unvaccinated,” and lamented that “too many younger Americans may still think they don’t need to get vaccinated.”

 “To put it simply, if you’re waiting for your turn, wait no longer,” he said.

 Biden’s pitch comes amid both hopeful and concerning signs in the nationwide effort to vaccinate people as quickly as possible.
-After weeks of steady increases in vaccination, the average daily number of reported shots in arms slowed significantly over the past week, with an 11% drop in daily shots administered nationally, according to data from the Centers for Disease Control and Prevention.
+After weeks of accelerating daily inoculations, the average daily number of reported shots in arms slowed significantly over the past week, with an 11 percent drop in daily shots administered nationally, according to data from the Centers for Disease Control and Prevention.

-More than 40% of the U.S. population has received at least one dose of the vaccine, and many states have recently picked up the vaccination pace.
+More than 40% of the U.S. population has received at least one dose of the vaccine.
 At the same time, most Americans who haven’t been immunized say they’re unlikely to get the shots, a recent poll showed.
 Meanwhile, a pause in the use of Johnson & Johnson’s vaccine has complicated efforts to swiftly administer shots.

 In an afternoon speech at the White House, Biden called on all companies to provide employees with paid time off to get shots and to rest if they feel unwell afterward.